dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Bug6](readme/bug6-closed.png)

 I have also added the `LoginRequiredMixin` to the other appropriate views in `poll/views.py` (`DetailView` and `ResultsView` respectively) to prevent similar bugs from being present in the application.
-Note however, as per [Bug #4](https://github.com/dkelly255/pp4-django-blog#4-poll-app-questions-displaying-in-reverse-order) and my [Automated Testing](https://github.com/dkelly255/pp4-django-blog/blob/main/TESTING.md#ii-testing-the-polls-view-indexview) of the Poll App's `IndexView` - this created a knock-on impact of failing my original automated test for multiple question displays, which required a test code update & re-test to keep the code from failing the tests.
+Note however, as you will see later in this document, per [Bug #10](https://github.com/dkelly255/pp4-django-blog#4-poll-app-test-failures) and my [Automated Testing](https://github.com/dkelly255/pp4-django-blog/blob/main/TESTING.md#ii-testing-the-polls-view-indexview) of the Poll App's `IndexView` - this code-change inadvertently created a latent knock-on impact of failing my original automated testing for multiple question displays, which later necessitated further debugging, re-testing and a test code update to keep the code from failing the tests.
+(This is detailed further in Bug#10 towards the end of the bugs section below)

  As per the Agile development methodology used to deliver this project, this bug has been documented and closed on the Kanban board & issue tracker in github, as well as this readme document.